 - you have thoughts of an impending catastrophe – such as having a heart attack and dying, going insane, fainting, suffocating because you’re not able to breathe, or losing control of yourself in some terrible, permanent, and embarrassing public way (or all of these!)

-The first panic attack is usually an unexpected event that happens “out of the blue”, although you may be under stress at the time or going through significant changes in your life.
-A first panic attack most commonly appears between the age of 18 and 35.
+A first panic attack is usually an unexpected event that happens “out of the blue”, although you may be under stress at the time or going through significant changes in your life.
+It most commonly happens between the age of 18 and 35.

 Panic Disorder means that you are having panic attacks again and again, and that you are afraid of having another one.
 If you’re not afraid of the panic attacks, then it’s not panic disorder.

 “No” is the short answer.
 Our bodies are equipped to deal with (and indeed generate) panic attacks.
 But that can be hard to believe when you actually experience severe panic attacks.

 Panic attacks are the result of an ancient survival mechanism called the Fight, Flight or Freeze response.
-When our bodies were “designed”, the main danger we had to face was a big predator who saw us as a meal.
-And even though the world has changed a lot since, our bodies respond to danger (or perceived danger) in the same way.
+When our bodies evolved, the main danger we had to face was a big predator who saw us as a meal.
+And even though the world has changed a lot since then, our bodies respond to danger (or perceived danger) in the same way.

-When our bodies get a “danger” signal, they respond by preparing us for either fight, flight, or freeze – depending on the circumstances.
+When our bodies get a danger signal, they respond by preparing us for either fight, flight, or freeze – depending on the circumstances.
 If the attacker looks smaller or weaker than yourself, then fighting would make sense.
 If the attacker is bigger and stronger, but slower, you can choose flight and run away.
-And if the predator is both stronger and faster, the best response would be to freeze and keep really still, in the hope that it doesn’t see you.
+And if the predator is both stronger and faster, the best response would be to freeze and keep really still, in the hope it doesn’t notice you.